Double knitting is a wonderful technique for double fabric.

-- Pick one of the strands of yarn, and cast on one stitch using the long-tail cast on.
-Make sure you’re only using one color!
+- Pick one strand, and cast on one stitch using the long-tail cast on.
+Only use one color!

 - Do the same thing again, but using the other color.

-- Alternate like that until you have a few stitches.
+- Alternate until you have a few stitches.

 - For the last stitch, use BOTH strands to make a stitch.